exposit/katamoiran/_posts/2016-11-26-legend-and-truth.md

     source: katamoiran
 ---

 *Inspired by a suggestion on the google+ group for shared solo gaming, I spent the afternoon designing.
 Yes.
 The* whole *afternoon.
-I made you a <a href="https://github.com/exposit/katamoiran/tree/master/pdfs/Legend_Truth_1126.pdf">pdf</a>.*
+I made you a <a href="https://github.com/exposit/katamoiran/tree/master/pdfs/Legend_Truth_1126.pdf">pdf</a> Click through the link and hit "download" to save properly.*

 <!--more-->